AngryMonkeysManagingInADigitalWorld/ISQA3420/DFDDictionary.md

 Project Information Response - A response to a information request

 Risk info DB - software package data exchange, to create repositories of articles to capture and share community knowledge

+Version Control/Field System - Is a system that records changes to a file or set of files over time so that you can recall specific versions later